devnull-cz/c-prog-lang/modules/structures.md

 ```

 - However, this is unusual because structures are normally saved to header
-  files, and including such a header file would mean actual variable
+  files, and including such a header file would mean actual object definition(s)
-  definition(s) which is rarely desirable.
+  which is rarely desirable.

 - For better code readability and also to be able to search for the members in
   (large) code base, members are often prefixed with a common string ending with